cast-org/figuration/docs/components/button-group.md

 ## Button Toolbar

 Combine sets of button groups into button toolbars for more complex components.
+Use utility classes as needed to space out groups, buttons, and more.

 {% example html %}
 <div class="btn-toolbar" role="toolbar" aria-label="Toolbar with button groups">